uwhackweek/jupyterbook-template/book/team.md

 ````

-Note: to add additional people to the team, you can easily get the URL of a GitHub user image via the following link https://api.github.com/users/GITHUB_USERNAME
+Note: to add additional people to the team, you can easily get the URL of a GitHub user image via the GitHub API: `https://api.github.com/users/GITHUB_USERNAME`